List of Towns on the Outer Banks of North Carolina

 Since 1587, people have been drawn to the undisturbed beauty found on North Carolina’s Outer Banks.

-More than 400 years later, visitors still marvel at the quiet sanctuary that lies before them as the historical imprints our many visitors have left behind.
+More than 400 years later, visitors still marvel at the quiet sanctuary that lies before them as the historical imprints the many visitors to these barrier islands have left behind.

 The Outer Banks or OBX, mixes the past and the present into a well-kept balance of solitude and activity that is ideal for all ages and spirits.

 It is not difficult to find this chain of barrier islands along the North Carolina coast.

 The Outer Banks is a string of sandy barrier islands more than 130 miles long that bow out into the Atlantic Ocean and cup the shoreline.
 Our islands are filled with watery hideaways where wildlife takes refuge and nature lovers delight, quiet beaches for sport or peace, and history that dates back to America’s beginnings.

 As you will see, the Outer Banks is a destination sure to delight you with its variety of adventure, art, dining, history, and beach fun in the towns of Duck, Kitty Hawk, Kill Devil Hills, Nags Head, and Roanoke Island to the undeveloped shores of Hatteras Island.

 The Outer Banks is steeped in history, dating back 420 years to our 16th-century Elizabethan roots as the site of England’s first attempt at colonizing the New World from 1585 to 1587.

 Fort Raleigh National Historic Site is widely known as the birthplace of Virginia Dare, the first English child born in the New World.
 Led by Sir Walter Raleigh, the efforts to colonize the “New World” ended with the disappearance of 116 men, women, and children, a mystery that remains unsolved.